Taking a closer look at Cargo metadata

 Since declared dependencies specify SemVer constraints, these need to be further resolved, in order to create a simpler, acyclic dependency graph with concrete and locked down versions of the packages, that will be used during the build procedure.

-object is such a graph.
+A resolve object is such a graph.
 The data representation is a

-is essentially a triple of
+dependency graph between PackageIds.
+A PackageId is essentially a triple of

 a package (name, exact version, source).
 This is not directly included in the

-graph representation, but the resolve
+graph representation, but the resolve object is constructed with specified

 features being taken into account, and also more information about a certain

-package can be retrieved via the PackageId
+package can be retrieved via the PackageId from the packages object.

 This information allows to build the project bottom-up, starting from the dependencies, and guarantees that after doing so, all required dependencies will be built for the packages in the project.